ura-design-system/isomerpages-boa/resources/news/_posts/2019-03-20-AUDE-Space.md

 Curated to explore the studio’s emphasis on the intertwined relationship between the natural and built environment, this exhibit outlines three broad themes – green elements, green resources and the symbiotic relationship between people and the environment.

-![The launch of the new AUDE Space on 20 March 2019](/images/AUDE_Space_Mar2019.jpg) Visitors at the launch of the new AUDE Space on 20 March 2019 © Urban Redevelopment Authority
+![The launch of the new AUDE Space on 20 March 2019](/images/AUDE_Space_Mar2019.jpg) Guests at the launch of the new AUDE Space on 20 March 2019 © Urban Redevelopment Authority

 **Innovative Pragmatism in Architecture by MU Architects, Ar.
 Matthew Lai**